Physical processes in protoplanetary disks: Turbulence

 The steep radial dependence of the estimated self-gravitating $\alpha$ means that, unless all other sources of transport are {\em extremely} small, it will play no role in the inner disk.
 In the outer disk, on the other hand, we predict vigorous transport.
 The physical origin of the transport is density inhomogeneities that are caused by self-gravity, which become increasing large as $\alpha$ grows (explicitly, it is found \cite{cossins09} that the average fractional surface density perturbation $\delta \Sigma / \Sigma \propto \alpha^{1/2}$).
 Since even the linear threshold for gravitational instability implies that pressure forces can barely resist collapse, we expect that beyond some critical strength of turbulence a self-gravitating disk will be unable to maintain a steady-state.
 Rather, it will fragment into bound objects that are not (at least not immediately) subsequently sheared out or otherwise disrupted.

 Our discussion up to this point might lead one to conjecture that the threshold for fragmentation could be written in terms of a critical dimensionless cooling time,

 or via a maximum $\alpha_{\rm crit}$ that a self-gravitating disk can sustain without fragmenting (these are almost equivalent, but defining the threshold in terms of $\alpha$ incorporates the varying compressibility as expressed through $\gamma$).
-Gammie (2001) \cite{gammie01}, using local two dimensional numerical simulations, obtained $\beta_{\rm crit} \simeq 3$ for a two-dimensional adiabatic index $\gamma=2$.
-Early global simulations \cite{rice03}, which were broadly consistent with Gammie's estimate, implied a maximum effective transport efficiency $\alpha_{\rm crit} \simeq 0.1$ \cite{rice05}.
+Gammie \cite{gammie01}, using local two dimensional numerical simulations, obtained $\beta_{\rm crit} \simeq 3$ for a two-dimensional adiabatic index $\gamma=2$.
+Early global simulations by Rice et al. \cite{rice03}, which were broadly consistent with Gammie's estimate, implied a maximum effective transport efficiency $\alpha_{\rm crit} \simeq 0.1$ \cite{rice05}.

 The idea that the fragmentation threshold is uniquely determined by a single number is too simplistic.
 Several additional physical effects matter.
 First, fragmentation requires that collapsing clumps can radiate the heat generated by adiabatic compression.
 There is therefore a dependence not just on the magnitude of the opacity, but also on how it scales with density and temperature \cite{johnson03,cossins10}.
 Second, if we view fragmentation as requiring a critical over-density in a random turbulent field there should be a time scale dependence, with statistically rarer fluctuations that lead to collapse becoming probable the longer we wait \cite{paardekooper12}.
 (This introduces an additional implicit dependence on $\gamma$, because the statistics of turbulent density fields depend upon how compressible the gas is \cite{federrath15}.)
 Finally, disks can be prompted to fragment not only if they cool too quickly, but also if they accrete mass faster than self-gravity can transport it away.
+This regime is clearly relevant for Class~0 and Class~I disks, where envelope accretion is ongoing.
 Accretion-induced fragmentation appears inevitable for very massive disks, where it would lead to binary formation \cite{kratter10}.

-In addition to these physical complexities, there has been debate regarding the resolution needed for numerical convergence of simulations of fragmentation \cite{meru11}, and whether the simplest numerical experiments (which forgo radiation transport in lieu of local cooling prescriptions) are even well-posed problems.
-The numerical issues overlap, in part, with the possibility of stochastic fragmentation, and are not fully resolved.
-Disks may fragment for (at least) modestly longer cooling times than previously thought, though the high resolution radiation hydrodynamics simulations that might definitively resolve the physical questions have yet to be completed.